Oliver Twist (D'banj song): Critical reception

 Robert Copsey of Digital Spy gave the song a positive review, stating:

 As such, his first release on these shores is a confident debut.
 "I have a confession," he admits over a hypnotic, afrobeat-meets-hip-hop riff, before reeling off a list of famous ladies he wouldn't mind getting better acquainted with – including Beyoncé, Rihanna and Nicki Minaj ("her yansh is bigger," after all).
 Given it's near-impossible to resist the hip-shaking melody and bum-wobbling hooks, we can't imagine he'll have much trouble winning them over.

+"Oliver Twist" was ranked #4 on NotjustOk's list of the Top 20 Songs of 2011.

 Music video

 A still from the music video, depicting D'banj and Kanye West; the latter of whom is one of several to make a cameo.

 A music video, directed by Sesan Ogunro, to accompany the release of "Oliver Twist" was first released onto YouTube on 19 March 2012.
 The video itself runs for a total of three minutes and fifty-five seconds and sees the artist, D'banj, performing the track in an empty studio designed as a run down home.
 It is performed in the key of G♯ minor throughout the entire song.
 A member of D'banj's live set (David Vujanic) makes an appearance dressed as Oliver Twist, whilst the CEO Dancers (three female dancers) perform to the track.
 In August 2013, the music video surpassed 21.5 million views making it the Nigerian song with highest number of views on YouTube at the time.
 As of September 2020, it has more than 53 million views.
 The video features cameos from D'banj's GOOD Music label mates Big Sean, Pusha T, GOOD Music producer Hit-Boy and the label's founder Kanye West; whilst Mike Dean, Mannie Fresh, Bricka Bricka, Eddie Kadi, Sneakbo and Keisha Buchanan of Sugababes fame also make cameos.